-In a hybrid retirement plan, your employer provides access to two compatible retirement benefit structures at the same time.
+In a hybrid retirement plan, your employer provides access to two compatible benefit structures at the same time.
 A typical hybrid plan combines a small guaranteed income plan with a defined contribution plan.
 Employer contributions to the DC portion of the hybrid will likely be smaller than if the DC plan were offered on its own.
 Some states provide hybrid plans where the employer finances the pension portion, and the employee finances the DC portion.
 Hawaii has paired a guaranteed return plan with a guaranteed income plan.

 The Overview & Typical Example: